The Polar Express

 I think a lot of the inspiration for the characters and look of the film has come from the original book, in which case it has stayed true to the origins and brings it to life.

-Something I have taken away from watching the film is my interpretation of the belief we put in God.
+Something I have taken away from watching the film is my interpretation of my belief in God.

 Seeing is believing.